 Dining at a fancy restaurant, you want to spend some quality time, enjoying tasty food and drinks.
-When choosing the latter, the chances are, you will prefer a glass of good wine, the older the better.
+When choosing the latter, chances are you will prefer a glass of good wine, the older the better.
 For that matter, we all know old wine and old friends are the best.
 The problem is, unlike wine and friends, software doesn’t get better with age.

 Just think about it.
 There is a good reason your new computer runs Windows 10 instead of Windows XP.
 Obviously, your current computer is more powerful and more capable than the one you owned 10 years ago.
 Similarly, the business you run is not the same as it was when you started it.
 Therefore, using outdated and underperforming software to manage it is analogous to running Windows XP on your new ZenBook.

-1.1 What is legacy system?
+1. What is a legacy system?

 The answer is simple: Some systems are just hard to replace – especially the ones that handle vital business processes within an organization.

-Pagers in health care are not the only example of such a phenomenon.
+Pagers in healthcare are not the only example of such a phenomenon.
 Commonly referred to as a “legacy” system/technology, it is relatively widespread in a number of other industries, including banking, finance, insurance, and transportation.

-As defined by Gartner, legacy application is “an information system that may be based on outdated technologies, but is critical to day-to-day operations.”
+As defined by Gartner, a legacy application is “an information system that may be based on outdated technologies, but is critical to day-to-day operations.”

 However, a legacy system is not always defined by its age.
 It might be due to the lack of support or its inability to meet the needs of a business or organization that a system is considered to be legacy.
 Such software is usually difficult (or impossible) to maintain, support, improve, or integrate with the new systems due to its architecture, underlying technology, or design.
 That said, among the CIOs surveyed by Logicalis, more than half have to dedicate from 40 to 60 percent of their time to managing legacy IT instead of shifting towards strategic activities.
 So, we can conclude that legacy technology a significant barrier to digital transformation.

-1.2 The hidden costs of legacy software
+2. The hidden costs of legacy software

 Actually, there are quite a lot of reasons to “fix” your legacy systems.
 The real cost of running such software is the major one among them.

-1.2.1 Maintenance and support
+2.1.
+Maintenance and support

 The costs of legacy system maintenance operations include the following:

-Just like software itself, the underlying infrastructure becomes harder and more expensive to maintain as it ages.
+Infrastructure.
+Just like the software itself, the underlying infrastructure becomes harder and more expensive to maintain as it ages.
 Legacy systems often require a specific technical environment, including hardware.
-Thus, the infrastructure maintenance spending remains high, as compared to modern cloud-based solutions.
+Thus, infrastructure maintenance spending remains high, as compared to modern cloud-based solutions.
 Legacy data represents another significant infrastructure issue.
 Being scattered across several databases and storage resources, it is hard to reorganize for increased storage space optimization.
-Gathering and systematizing legacy data manually to further transfer it to the new database is a time- and cost-intensive task.
+Gathering and systematizing legacy data manually to further transfer it to a new database is a time- and cost-intensive task.

+Staff training.
 Depending on obsolete technologies, the legacy system support and maintenance requires a specific set of skills and expertise.
 While the developers who have built the software might retire or switch to other technologies, it becomes increasingly harder to find and retain the right talent.
 Dedicated staff training might be an even bigger source of expense.

-1.2.2 Integration and compliance
+2.2.
+Integration and compliance

 Modern software platforms often rely on third-party APIs to access a few capabilities, such as geolocation, user authentication, data sharing, and transactions.
 For example, Uber relies on the data provided through the Google Maps API for its core functionality – navigation for drivers and journey visualization for customers.
 Indeed, why reinvent the wheel, when you can use the existing, tried and true solution at a fraction of the cost?

 Modern technologies are integration-ready by default.
 API vendors typically provide support for most of the programming languages and frameworks out of the box.
-Yet, obsolete or rare technologies typically lack the compatibility.
+Yet, obsolete or rare technologies typically lack compatibility.

 Connecting a legacy software to a third-party tool or service often requires a significant amount of custom code.
 And there is still a chance that the final integration won’t work as well as intended or that it will work at all.